Fan Cars (Ground Effect)

 Take a look at the racing cars and road cars that use a fan to generate downforce.

 The concept of the use of a fan in a car is similar to that of a vacuum cleaner, in which that it can suck out air from underneath the car, creating a low pressure region underneath, therefore creating downforce.
-This effect presses the car down onto the ground increasing the grip between the tyres and the road.
-To take full advantage of this effect, the lower part of the car must be sealed to the ground, in order to prevent any air from the outside to get beneath the car.
+This effect presses the car down onto the ground, increasing the grip between the tires and the road.
+To take full advantage of this effect, the lower part of the car must be sealed to the ground, in order to prevent any air from the outside from getting beneath the car.

 One of the main advantages of using a fan to generate downforce, is that it can create this effect at any speed, while traditional wings only create downforce at high speeds.